Click to learn more about author Ram Tavva.

 What Is Lasso Regularization?

-Its working principle is almost similar to Ridge regularization except that the penalty term contains only the weights rather than the square of weights.
+The working principle of Lasso regularization is almost similar to Ridge regularization except that the penalty term contains only the weights rather than the square of weights.
 Moreover, it stands for Least Absolute and Selection Operator.
 Hence, the Lasso regularization can help us to decrease the overfitting in the model as well as increase the feature selection.
 The general mathematical equation for the value function of Lasso regularization will be:

 Implementing Ridge and Lasso Regularization Using Python Programming